Jesus frees believer from spiritual blindness

 The truth is I had blindspots and strongholds like anyone else, and I needed to be searched and set free.

 God is good, and He set me upon a chain of events that would barrel me towards realising that I wanted to be as clean and pure before Him as possible.

 It was during the first night of a study on spiritual warfare that I felt a gripping sensation at the back of my head that I had never felt before.
 I grew very hot and one of my ears turned bright red.
 Still not knowing what was going on, I left the meeting optimistic.

 Once I got home however, I started to sink into a deep pit of discouragement and sadness.

 I couldn’t stop crying and feeling completely hopeless, giving reasons for why I should quit everything I was doing.
 This feeling of unexplained sadness was familiar to me.
 In the past, I would wallow in it, but it had been happening less after I read Philippians 4:6-7 and started to pray for God to guard my heart and mind.

 As such, it didn’t occur to me how unusual it was until someone else pointed it out to me.
 That made me realise that this was a spiritual attack.

-I felt so weighed down physically and emotionally that I decided that I needed a cleansing prayer myself.
+I felt so weighed down physically and emotionally that I decided that I needed a renewal prayer myself.

 In the week before the prayer session, the Holy Spirit revealed a few things to us.

-One of my prayer partners messaged me after reading my cleansing prayer form and praying for me.
+One of my prayer partners messaged me after reading my renewal prayer form and praying for me.
 She asked me about three things that the Holy Spirit had revealed.